-For 2019, five companies provided data on average the average lease term length.
+terms.
 These terms varied depending upon the product leased (single wide, double wide, complex).
-Overall, the average lease term in 2019 was 23.4 months.
-Our findings indicate that in order to recoup the initial capital investment in a unit, a fleet owner typically needs to have the unit on lease for between 40 - 50 months.
+Overall, the average lease term in 2020 was 16.7 months down from 23.4 months in 2019.
+Our findings indicate that in order to recoup the initial capital investment in a unit, a fleet owner typically needs to have the unit on lease for between 35 - 50 months.
 Once the initial investment is recouped, it is not uncommon for a fleet owner to continue leasing the unit to recover the investment a second or third time, and finally sell the unit (on average after 10 years).